rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 	}
 }
 ```
-This will result in a non-compressed backup named `backups/TIMESTAMP_db.sqlite3` being uploaded every 5 minutes. `TIMESTAMP` will be in the form `YYYYMMDDHHMMSS`.
+This will result in a non-compressed backup named `backups/TIMESTAMP_db.sqlite3` being uploaded every 5 minutes. `TIMESTAMP` will be in the form `YYYYMMDDHHMMSS`, UTC timezone.

 ## Restoring from SQLite